davekandarpc/Custom-Components/README.md

 ![image](https://user-images.githubusercontent.com/4476493/136534262-26d465fd-f924-47d2-a1e5-932314dc2c77.png)

- in this componet we can also add imagestyle from other screen we add
+ in this component we can also add imagestyle from other screen we add

     imageWrapper,
     imageStyle,